dominiclovell/spree_strap/README.md

 Development
 -------

-Once you have Spreestrap installed clone it to your local machine so that you can edit the hell out of it and make something beautifull.
+Once you have Spreestrap installed clone your fork to your local machine so that you can edit the hell out of it and make something beautiful.
 I know you will.

 If you want to see your changes as you make them edit your Gemfile ot include it from your local copy like this: